CodelyTV/eslint-plugin-no-default-parameters/README.md

 ## 🙌 Thanks

-This package is inspired by a [eslint-plugin-es rule](https://github.com/mysticatea/eslint-plugin-es/blob/v1.4.1/lib/rules/no-default-parameters.js).
+This package is inspired by an [eslint-plugin-es rule](https://github.com/mysticatea/eslint-plugin-es/blob/v1.4.1/lib/rules/no-default-parameters.js).